T: 780-623-6736 or 780-623-6811

 The County repairs and maintains an extensive system of rural roads, bridges, urban streets and sidewalks.
 It also owns, operates and maintains the Lac La Biche Airport located two kilometres west of Lac La Biche.
 Snow, ice and dust control, along with roadside mowing, is done to increase driver safety.

 The County’s snow and ice removal policy sets priorities for which roads will be done first and when the work will be completed.
 The County will snowplow or grade private driveways or roadways for a fee.
 There is no charge for citizens with disabilities or who are more than 65-years-old.
-However, anyone wanting this service must fill out and submit a Snowplow/Grading Agreement.
+However, anyone wanting this service must fill out and submit a Snowplow Flag Agreement or a Senior Snowplowing Agreement.

 A Road Protection Permit Application to Transportation Services is required for companies hauling six loads per day or more weighing more than 8,000 kg. per load.
 A permit is issued upon approval of the application and deposit of a security fee.
 The fee provides insurance against road damage that may be caused by the hauler.
 The Road Protection Permit Procedure spells out the responsibilities of the permit holder, has a fee schedule and a copy of the permit application.